Digilent/Nexys-Video/README.md

 This branch contains sources for the Nexys Video HDMI Demo.

 This project demonstrates how to use the USB-UART Bridge, HDMI Sink and HDMI Source with a Microblaze processor.
-Vivado is used to build the demo's hardware platform, and Xilinx SDK is used to program the bitstream onto the board and to build and deploy a C application.
+Vivado is used to build the demo's hardware platform, and Vitis is used to program the bitstream onto the board and to build and deploy a C application.
 Video data streams in through the HDMI in port and out through the HDMI out port.
 A UART interface is available to configure what is output through HDMI.
 There are 3 display frame buffers that the user can choose to display or write to.
 The configuration options are shown in the table below.